conoro/hugo.conoroneill.com/content/post/there-is-something-you-dont-know-i-am-not-left-handed.md

 AutoIT v3 - Extremely powerful scripting tool for Windows Admin.
 Fresh Download - Free Download accelerator
 Fresh UI - Free Windows UI modifier (e.g. DOS Prompt here in the context menu) DVD Shrink - Every DVD I buy gets processed by this.
 The kids are given the copies to destroy with their greasy fingers and the originals are kept pristine.
-A must-have tool.<div style="clear:both; padding-bottom: 0.25em;"></div>
+A must-have tool.